cppalliance/safe-cpp/proposal/draft.md

 ## Lifetime safety

 There's one widely deployed solution to lifetime safety: garbage collection.
 In GC, the scope of an object is extended as long as there are live references to it.
 When there are no more live references, the system is free to destroy the object.
-Most memory safe languages use tracing garbage collection.[^tracing-gc] Some, like Python and Swift, use automatic reference counting,[^arc] a flavor of garbage collection with different tradeoffs.
+Most memory safe languages use tracing garbage collection.[@tracing-gc] Some, like Python and Swift, use automatic reference counting,[@arc] a flavor of garbage collection with different tradeoffs.

 Garbage collection requires storing objects on the _heap_.
 But C++ is about _manual memory management_.
 We need to track references to objects on the _stack_ as well as on the heap.
 As the stack unwinds objects are destroyed.
 We can't extend their duration beyond their lexical scopes.
-Borrow checking[^borrow-checking] is a kind of compile-time analysis that prevents using a reference after an object has gone out of scope.
+Borrow checking[@borrow-checking] is a kind of compile-time analysis that prevents using a reference after an object has gone out of scope.
 That is, it solves use-after-free and iterator invalidation bugs.

 ### Use-after-free

 `std::string_view` was added to C++ as a safer alternatives to passing character pointers around.
-Unfortunately, its rvalue reference constructorn is so dangerously designed that its reported to _encourage_ use-after-free bugs.[^string-view-use-after-free]
+Unfortunately, its rvalue reference constructorn is so dangerously designed that its reported to _encourage_ use-after-free bugs.[@string-view-use-after-free]

 ```cpp
 #include <iostream>